Apply

 It sounds simple, but make sure that you complete all sections of the form.
 And use continuous prose throughout to show your writing style, tone, and fluency

 Be succinct and use short sentences to ensure that your points are clear.
-Use straightforward language and avoid using buzzwords over used phrases such as ‘relish the opportunity’
+Use straightforward language and avoid using buzzwords and overused phrases such as ‘relish the opportunity’

 Once your application form is in, you’ll be invited to complete an online verbal reasoning test.
 This aptitude test assesses your ability to understand written information and evaluate arguments based on this - a vital skill for lawyers to possess.